 The snow has (mostly) melted, but that doesn’t mean Oregon’s mountain resorts are closed for the season.
-Five ski areas across the state take on another personality for the summer as they switch from snow sports to one-stop shops for scenic chairlift rides, biking, hiking and running trails, sunset dinners, go-karts and other outdoor adventures.
+Six resorts across the state take on another personality for the summer as they switch from snow sports to one-stop shops for scenic chairlift rides, biking, hiking and running trails, al fresco dining and other outdoor adventures.
 Here’s your guide to unforgettable summer memories at Oregon’s mountain resorts.

 Central Oregon: Mt.
 Bachelor

 Have you dined at 7,800 feet?
 Mt.
-Bachelor in Central Oregon is once again offering its popular sunset dinner series on select Thursday, Friday, Saturday and Sunday nights, a unique way to take in the sunset and dine from a curated menu of gourmet options including spirit, beer and wine tastings.
+Bachelor in Central Oregon is once again offering its popular sunset dinner series (reservations recommended), a unique way to take in the sunset and dine from a curated menu of gourmet options including spirit, beer and wine tastings.
 The scenic chair lift ride here is simply stunning, with views of Three Sisters peaks, Broken Top and many of the Cascade Lakes below.
 Once you’re up top, you can grab a meal on deck at the Pine Marten Lodge, play a round of disc golf or take a U.S. Forest Service-led interpretive tour.
 You can also take to the trails by foot or bike.
-It’s a bike-lover’s paradise here, with 13 miles of newly established downhill trails, bike rentals of all types, trail maps and Gravity Bike Camps for youth are offered all summer.
-The athletic endeavors continue with the fifth annual GraviCross combining downhill mountain biking and cycle-cross.
-Bachelor’s new ZipTour is an adrenaline rush with three stages of scenic, fast-paced plunges.
+The ZipTour also starts from the summit of Mt.
+Bachelor, this adrenaline rush features three stages of scenic, fast-paced plunges.
+The resort is also a bike-lover’s paradise, with 13 miles of established downhill trails, bike rentals of all types, trail maps and Gravity Bike Camps for youth are offered all summer.
+The athletic endeavors continue with the annual GraviCross series combining downhill mountain biking and cyclecross.

 Mt.
 Hood: Mt.
 Hood Meadows

 Soak up the summer sunshine at Mt.
-Hood Meadows, now with 8.5 miles of new hiking trails.
-These trails are accessible from the parking lot and connect to the popular Umbrella Falls and Sahalie Falls trails.
+Hood Meadows Thursday through Mondays throughout the summer.
+Attractions include over 8.5 miles of hiking trails accessible from the parking lot and connect to the popular Umbrella Falls and Sahalie Falls trails.
 Or take the scenic chairlift ride to get a bird-eye view of the wildflower-covered meadows and see Mt.
 Jefferson and Three Sisters on the horizon.
-The resort’s 2022 summer plans include geocaching and games on the deck, plus the return of events like the mushroom hunt series, a Mexican Culinary Tour, makers market, and brewers’ dinners.
-Mutts on the Mountain, an Oregon Humane Society fundraiser, also makes it comeback on Saturday, August 27, 2022.
+The resort’s summer plans include geocaching and games on the deck, plus the return of events including the Culinary Tour dinner series, Makers Market, and themed dinners.
+The resort’s popular daycare, preschool camps and summer camps are a welcome chance to entertain the whole family at the mountain.

 Mt.
 Hood: Mt.
 Hood Skibowl